Clueless-Aware/BackendAPI/README.md

 # BackendAPI

+This is the django-rest repo that hosts our backend :)

 ## Environment variables/secrets

 For this you will need a working nodejs installation.
 Someone should have sent you the `.env.pass` file then run